PostHog/posthog.com/contents/blog/testing-in-production.md

 At PostHog, we test in production.
 There are many misconceptions about doing this.
 It **does not** mean:

-- we commit to master every time we make a change
+- we commit to master every time we make a change.
-- we randomly click around once code releases to make sure it works
+- we randomly click around once code releases to make sure it works.
-- we ship code into production without testing it
+- we ship code into production without testing it.

 Testing in production *successfully* is a multi-step process, and this post goes over what it is, why we do it, and how to do it well.